llm-operator/docs/docs/source/access_control.rst

 .. code-block:: console

-   llmo admin organizations list
+   llma admin organizations list

 Then you can add a user member to the organization.

 .. code-block:: console

-   llmo admin organizations add-member <organization title> --email <email-address of the member> --role <role>
+   llma admin organizations add-member <organization title> --email <email-address of the member> --role <role>

 The role can be either ``owner`` or ``reader``.